Towards solving the mass-composition problem in ultra high energy cosmic rays: model

-Among the heaviest nuclei, Iron is the most natural element to be produced in Super Nova (SN) explosions and the absence of Iron in UHECR implies that other heavy elements must be absent too.
-Their suppression in the form $ Fe/p \ll 1$ is very natural in the case of extragalactic gas and in extragalactic cosmic rays.
+Among the heaviest nuclei, Iron is the most natural element to be produced in Supernova (SN) explosions and the absence of Iron in UHECR implies that other heavy elements must be absent too.
+Their suppression in the form $ Fe/p \ll 1$ is very natural for extragalactic gas and extragalactic cosmic rays.
 Enhancement of p+He component has the same nature.

 At the cosmological epoch of {\it recombination}, protons and Helium nuclei were the dominant components and heavy metals were almost completely absent.
-Production of metals is compulsory.
+Meanwhile, the production of metals is compulsory.
 It is needed to provide cooling of ordinary stars during their evolution, including the preSN phase.
-The stage of {\it reionization} in the universe, as detected by WMAP \cite{WMAP} and Planck \cite{Planck} satellites occurs at redshift $z=11.0 \pm 1.4$ and $z\lesssim 10.0$, respectively.
+The later stage of {\it reionization} in the universe, as detected by WMAP \cite{WMAP} and Planck \cite{Planck} satellites occurs at redshift $z=11.0 \pm 1.4$ and $z\lesssim 10.0$, respectively.
 This stage needs at least two early generations of stars with low metallicity, Pop III and Pop II stars.
-These stars inject in the extragalactic space a small amount of heavy metals.
+They inject into the extragalactic space a small amount of heavy metals.
 The main contribution to the Iron observed in the extragalactic space (and thus in extragalactic cosmic rays) is given by the present-time SN explosions.
-This scenario is confirmed by WMAP and Planck observations of the Universe reionization and by the observations in $Ly \alpha$ forest which indicate that extragalactic space had very low fraction of heavy elements at the level $Z \sim 10^{-3.5} Z_\odot$ at redshift $z \sim 5$ \cite{lowFe}.
-Iron and other heavy metals are injected into the extragalactic space mainly during a short interval $\Delta z$ at $z \sim 0$ mostly due to explosions of the last generation of SNe.
+This scenario is confirmed by WMAP and Planck observations of the Universe reionization and by the observations of $Ly \alpha$ forest which indicate that extragalactic space had very low fraction of heavy elements at the level $Z \sim 10^{-3.5} Z_\odot$ at redshift $z \sim 5$, see eg. \cite{lowFe}.
+Iron and other heavy metals are injected into extragalactic space mainly during a short interval $\Delta z$ at $z \sim 0$ mostly due to explosions of the last generation of SNe.
+This scenario is similar to the model of UHECR produced mostly nearby our Galaxy \cite{aharonian}.

-Shock acceleration of Iron nuclei and heavy metals in the extragalactic space is density-suppressed in comparison with normal galaxies.
-Light elements, proton and Helium, are not limited by this argument and thus only Iron suppression appears in Auger data \cite{Auger-shape2014}.
-The lack of Iron and the excess of p+He in the Auger observations softens the conflict between Auger and HiRes/TA mass composition.
+One may conclude that Hydrogen and Helium as the main products of primordial cosmological nucleosynthesis, and suppression of SN-produced Iron and other heavy metals in red-shifted gas, naturally result in a p+He dominated extragalactic gas and UHECR accelerated at red-shift $z\gsim afew$.